The wide world of debt collection is highly regulated and tricky to maneuver for those lacking experience in collections.

 Do seek help from a third-party vendor.

-While some business owners believe it’s cheaper to try to collect debt themselves, it’s actually costlier (and riskier) than seeking help from a third party.
+While some business owners believe it’s cheaper to try to collect the debt themselves, it’s actually costlier (and riskier) than seeking help from a third party.

 Outsourcing is not the enemy!